ivan-hc/AppImage-tips/README.md

 Use [`appimagetool`](#what-to-use) on that directory to obtain a new generation AppImage that runs without `libfuse2`.

+NOTE: if you are looking for a tool that can convert it quickly, see https://github.com/ivan-hc/portable2appimage

 -----------------------------------------------------------

 ## About distributing AppImages in TAR or ZIP archives